ioi-foundation/dcrypt/crates/api/README.md

-# DCRYPT API (`api`)
+# dcrypt API (`api`)

-The `api` crate defines the public Application Programming Interface for the DCRYPT cryptographic ecosystem.
-It establishes the core traits, error handling mechanisms, and fundamental types that are used consistently across all DCRYPT libraries.
+The `api` crate defines the public Application Programming Interface for the dcrypt cryptographic ecosystem.
+It establishes the core traits, error handling mechanisms, and fundamental types that are used consistently across all dcrypt libraries.

-The primary goal of this crate is to provide a stable and ergonomic interface for users of DCRYPT, abstracting away the specific implementation details of the underlying cryptographic algorithms.
+The primary goal of this crate is to provide a stable and ergonomic interface for users of dcrypt, abstracting away the specific implementation details of the underlying cryptographic algorithms.

 ## Core Components